tchak/colors-demo/README.md

 # Colors Demo

-## Attampte to replicate meteor experience with ember-data
+## Attempt to replicate meteor experience with ember-data

-This is juste a demo.
-Essentially the query stuff is juste a proof of concept.
+This is just a demo.
+Essentially the query stuff is just a proof of concept.
 Lot of performance/security concerns to be addressed.

 The demo make use of Slanger for websocket notificatons